britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by UDP are:

-- unicast, multicast, anycast, or IPv4 broadcast,
+- unicast, multicast, anycast, or IPv4 broadcast transport,
 - port multiplexing (where a receiving port can be configured to receive datagrams from multiple senders),
 - message-oriented delivery,
 - uni- or bidirectional communication where the transmissions in each direction are independent,